andreock/Bruce_Wiki/FAQ.md

  - if using unofficially supported modules, double-check that the used pins are correct.
 These can be [changed in the Settings](https://www.youtube.com/watch?v=i4wRNeGQJfw).
  - check if the module is active and working during transmission:
    - for IR, you can [use a smartphone camera to check if the IR LED is blinking](https://www.youtube.com/watch?v=i4wRNeGQJfw).
-   - use a multimeter to check activity on the data pin/LED/antenna.
+   - use a multimeter or an oscilloscope to check activity on the data pin/LED/antenna.
    - use another device to check and compare the signals. e.g. [rtl_433](https://github.com/merbanan/rtl_433) for RF, [Tasmota](https://tasmota.github.io/docs/Tasmota-IR/) for both IR and RF.
  - try putting the transmitter and receiver closer (<10cm), many cheap modules have poor ranges.
  - most RF modules only supports the 433MHz frequency with ASK/OOK modulation.
 Check if your `.sub` file is compatible.